 How to Enable or Disable Safeguard Holds in Windows 11

-This tutorial will show you how to enable or disable safeguard holds for feature updates in Windows 11.
+This guide walks you through enabling or disabling safeguard holds for feature updates in Windows 11.

-Feature updates are new versions of Windows that are released via Windows Update twice a year.
+Feature updates are essentially new versions of Windows, released through Windows Update about twice a year.
 Usually they come out around spring and fall.

-Safeguard holds stop a device with a known issue from getting a new operating system version.
+Safeguard holds are a safety feature that prevents a device with a known problem from receiving a new operating system version.
 Microsoft removes the hold once a fix is found and tested.
-Holds help ensure customers have a good experience when moving to a new version of Windows.
+These holds help ensure customers have a good experience when moving to a new version of Windows.

-On devices that use Windows Update (but not Windows Update for Business), you will see a message on the Windows Update page.
-The message says a feature update is on its way.
-But it’s not ready for your device yet.
-Instead of a download button, you will see a “Learn more” message.
-If you see this message, one or more holds affect your device.
+When your device uses Windows Update (but not Windows Update for Business), you’ll notice a message on the Windows Update page.
+It will say a feature update is coming soon, but it’s not quite ready for your device yet.
+Instead of a download button, you’ll see a ‘Learn more’ option.
+If you see this message, one or more holds are affecting your device.

-Hold times vary.
-It depends on how long it takes to investigate and fix an issue.
-Microsoft works hard to find, develop, and test a fix.
-Then they offer it to affected devices.
-Microsoft watches quality and compatibility data.
-They check that a fix is complete before removing the hold.
+Hold times can vary, depending on how long it takes to investigate and fix an issue.
+Microsoft works hard to find, develop, and test a fix before offering it to affected devices.
+They closely watch quality and compatibility data to confirm a fix is complete before removing the hold.
 Once Microsoft removes the hold, Windows Update will offer new operating system versions to your device again.

-Why might you want to disable safeguard holds?
-If you want, you can enable the “Disable safeguards for Feature Updates” Group Policy.
-This allows Feature Updates without any safeguard holds blocking them.
+Why might you consider disabling safeguard holds?
+You can do this by enabling the ‘Disable safeguards for Feature Updates’ Group Policy.
+This policy allows feature updates to install without any safeguard holds blocking them.

 What happens when you opt out of a safeguard hold?
 Opting out can put your device at risk from known performance issues.
-Microsoft recommends opting out only in an IT environment and for testing purposes only.
-You can also test an upcoming Windows feature update without safeguards.
-Use the Release Preview channel of the Windows Insider Program for Business.
-Disabling safeguards does not guarantee your device will update successfully.
-The update might still fail.
-You will likely have a bad experience since you are bypassing protection against known issues.
+Microsoft advises doing this only in an IT environment for testing.
+You can also test upcoming Windows feature updates without safeguards by using the Release Preview channel of the Windows Insider Program for Business.
+Remember, disabling safeguards doesn’t guarantee a successful update; it might still fail and lead to a poor experience, as you’re bypassing protection against known problems.

 References: